edgio-docs/edgio-docs/guides/connectors.md

 }
 ```

-Once the connector is in place, `xdn dev`, `xdn build`, and `xdn deploy` commands will use the entry points in the connector, and your `prod.js` entrypoint will be used to serve requests in the XDN cloud.
+Once the connector is in place, `xdn dev`, `xdn build`, and `xdn deploy` commands will use the entry points in the connector, and your `prod.js` entrypoint will be used to serve requests in the {{ PRODUCT_NAME }} cloud.